HELP US SAVE THE PHILIPSE MANOR EAGLE

 The Save the Eagle Committee is working in cooperation with The Historical Society, Inc. serving Tarrytown and Sleepy Hollow.
 We are accepting tax deductible online contributions made through the Historical Society by clicking the “Donate” button below.
 Checks or corporate matches payable to The Historical Society, Inc., One Grove Street Tarrytown, NY 10591 must be designated as “The Eagle Fund Restoration” so that they are specifically identified for this restoration project.
 The Historical Society is a 501(c)(3) organization and all contributions are tax-deductible.
 Please contact us if you are in need of further information.

-We are currently soliciting restoration bids.
 Our hope is to restore the eagle to the appearance matching the other original eagles that have returned home to roost at Grand Central Station (see above).
 Part of the process will involve establishing a plan for future maintenance, so that the piece does not fall into disrepair in the future.
 By treating the eagle properly at this stage, we can ensure that it will continue to thrive for another century to come.